 - 12 pitted kalamata olives roughly chopped

-- 1 can about 6 artichoke hearts packed in water but rinsed, drained and quartered
+- 1 can artichoke hearts packed in water but rinsed, drained and quartered

-- 1 6.7 oz. jar of imported Italian tuna packed in olive oil
+- 6.7 ounces imported Italian tuna packed in olive oil 1 jar

-- Extra Virgin Olive Oil to drizzle on top
+- olive oil extra virgin, to drizzle on top

 - Start by bringing a large pot of salted water to boil.
 While it's coming to a boil, prep all your ingredients.
 Once the water comes to a boil, add your pasta and start making the tuna sauce.